pryv/dev-site/source/getting-started-customer.md

 The subject's data will be stored in events.

-You can find all available REST actions on events in the [API reference](http://api.pryv.com/reference/#events).
+You can find all available API methods on event objects in the [API reference](http://api.pryv.com/reference/#events).

 Data is stored in events and structured using event types.
 You can find a description of all default event types in Pryv.io in the [event types reference](http://api.pryv.com/event-types/).
 Note that you can also define your own custom types.